gildasmorvan/arswarm/README.md

-# multidrones
+# arswarm

-multidrones is a set of bash and expect scripts to connect and configure multiple [Parrot ar drones 2](http://ardrone2.parrot.com/) on the same unencrypted network.
+arswarm is a set of bash and expect scripts to connect and configure multiple [Parrot ar drones 2](http://ardrone2.parrot.com/) on the same unencrypted network.

 ## Contributors